harshavardhini33/EXPONENTIATION/README.md

 ## Result:
-Thus the program to find the exponentiation of a given number is written and verified using python programming.
+Thus the program to find the exponentiation of a given number is written and verified using python programming